 - The extent to which the dissemination tools foreseen will reach the target audience;

 - Sustainability and continuation: the proposal includes appropriate measures and resources to ensure that the project results and benefits will be sustained beyond the project lifetime.

 To be considered for funding, proposals must score at least 70 points in total and at least 15 points in each award criterion.
 The ex aequo proposals within the same topic will be prioritised according to the scores they have been awarded for the award criterion “relevance of the project” and then “impact”.

 This action follows a lump sum funding model.
 The amount of the single lump sum contribution will be determined for each grant based on the estimated budget of the action proposed by the applicant.
 The granting authority will fix the lump sum of each grant based on the proposal, evaluation result, funding rates and the maximum grant amount set in the call.

 Maximum EU contribution per project is EUR 300.000

 How is the project lump sum determined?

 Applicants must fill in a detailed budget table according to the application form, taking into account the following points:

-a) The budget should be detailed as necessary by beneficiary/-ies and organized in coherent work packages (for example divided into ‘project management’, ‘training’, ‘organization of events’, ‘mobility preparation and implementation’, ‘communication and dissemination’, ‘quality assurance’, etc.);
+- The budget should be detailed as necessary by beneficiary/-ies and organised in coherent work packages (for example divided into ‘project management’, ‘training’, ‘organisation of events’, ‘mobility preparation and implementation’, ‘communication and dissemination’, ‘quality assurance’, etc.);

 Proposals will be evaluated according to the standard evaluation procedures with the help of internal and/or external experts.
 The experts will assess the quality of the proposals, against the requirements defined in the call and the expected impact, quality and efficiency of the action.